bertilmuth/requirementsascode/README.md

 Build tool support will be available in the future.

 # subprojects
-* [requirementsascodecore](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodecore): the core library to be used, with no third-party dependencies.
+* [requirementsascodecore](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodecore): create and run use case models, inside the code.
+Core library with no third-party dependencies.
+* [requirementsascodeextract](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract): extract use cases from code and generate documentation from it.
 * [requirementsascodeexamples](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples): example projects illustrating the use of requirementsascodecore.

 # related topics